doronbehar/dotfiles/README.md

 I created the script with help from an [Archinux wiki](https://wiki.archlinux.org/index.php/taking_a_screenshot#ImageMagick.2FGraphicsMagick) and a question in one of the stackexchange sites I shamelessly can't find the link to..

 ### `mpc-toggle-mute`
-A simple script to mute the MPD server you are connecting to with `mpc` in the script.
-Essentially the script toggles the volume between zero and the previously used volume.
+A simple script to mute the output of an MPD server you are connected to.
+It uses `mpc` and essentially it toggles the volume between zero and the previously used volume while storing the previous value of the volume in a `/tmp` file.

-### `show-term-colors`
+### `show256term-colors`
-Very useful python script to tell the terminal to show the 256 available colors.
-Taken from [https://bbs.archlinux.org/viewtopic.php?id=101509](https://bbs.archlinux.org/viewtopic.php?id=101509)
+Useful python script to show 256 colors in the terminal.
+Shamelessly copied from an [archlinux thread](https://bbs.archlinux.org/viewtopic.php?id=101509).

 ### `mu` and `cu`
 Synonymies for memory-usage and cpu-usage, These use `awk` to calculate the amount of RAM/CPU used by a certain program is using.
-The 1st and last argument is the name of the program you will perform the test.
+The first, last and only argument to these programs is the name of the program you will perform the test to.

 ### `toggle-sinks`
-Script for toggling PulseAudio sinks.
+Script for cycling between PulseAudio sinks.

 ### `gi`
-gitignore generator from using "gitigore.io".
+A `.gitignore` generator from using [gitigore.io](https://gitignore.io).

-### `screencast`
-Script to start a screen cast in the background using `ffmpeg -f x11grab`.

 ### `path`
-Small script which shows your `$PATH` with $'\n' substituted with ':' and thus makes the variable's content more readable on the shell.
+Small script which shows your `$PATH` with a newline substituted with ':' thus it makes the variable's value more readable on the shell.

 ### `online`
-Inspired by a [stack overflow answer](http://stackoverflow.com/a/14939373/4935114).
-A simple script that returns true or false if the computer is currently online.
+Inspired by a [stack overflow answer](http://stackoverflow.com/a/14939373/4935114), is a simple script that returns true or false if the computer is currently online.

 ### `xfile`
 Shows the type of file according to `file` of the executable found in `$PATH` which is given as argument.